 7) Cover with cloth to protect, and allow airflow.
 Secure.

 It is important to keep everything clean throughout the process.
-Taste frequently over the next few days, up to a couple of weeks.
+Taste frequently over the next few days for a couple of weeks.
 Never return a used utensil back into the sauerkraut.
 When you decide its as sour as you want it, simply refrigerate.
 It should keep fine for three or four months in the fridge, ESPECIALLY as you ensure it stays clean.
 Never put a fork into your mouth and then back into the jar.

 Enjoy.